nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * If `[en/END_TIME]` is not provided, it will search for all schedules that is after `[b/START_TIME]`
 * Persons with no schedule given will not appear in the search results
 * Persons with only a date as a schedule but not time will be searched under the assumption that time is 00:00
-* Search result will be inclusive of the begin and end time
+* Search result will be inclusive of the beginning time and end time
 * If no matching result, an empty list will be provided.

 </div>